 Annual special assessments are to be imposed and collected on all real property within the District (excepting those for which the assessment lien has been prepaid) if sufficient funds are not expected from TIF Revenues or are not available from the Surplus Fund.
 The annual revenue requirement, generally, is equal to: (i) annual debt service and administrative expenses, less (ii) other amounts available for the payment of such debt service and expense.
-Special assessments, unless prepaid, will be payable in installments at the same time general real estate taxes are paid in the County.
+Special assessments, unless prepaid, will be payable in installments at the same time general real estate taxes are paid in the County, currently June 7 and December 6.
 The County has agreed to apply its customary tax payment enforcement proceedings to the collection of any delinquent payment of special assessments.

-No Special Assessments have been imposed on property owners for the 2019 tax year as the TIF Revenues are expected to exceed the total Authority expenses.
+No special assessments were imposed on property owners for the 2024 or 2023 tax years as the TIF Revenues were expected to exceed the total Authority expenses.
+Total Special Assessments of \$416,434 have been collected and accrued from the Note issuance through June 30, 2024.